Design

 d.
 Warnings

 Warnings on drug labels are mandatory and are also strictly regulated.
-Misuse of drugs can cause adverse reactions, interaction with other drugs may also lead to side effects.
+Misuse of drugs can cause adverse reactions, and interaction with other drugs may also lead to side effects.
 Here are some common warnings on drug labels.

 i.
-Allergic and Adverse Reactions
+Allergic and adverse reactions

 Key information is drug labels are allergic and adverse reactions.
-Adverse reactions include adverse interactions with other drugs where one drug may inhibit the action of another life-saving drug.
+Negative reactions include adverse interactions with other drugs where one drug may inhibit the action of another life-saving drug.
 Drugs may also lead to adverse reactions such as nausea, dizziness, organ damage, and so on.
-Manufacturers must include all known information about adverse and allergic reactions on the label.

 ii.
-Do Not Use
+Do not use

-This section includes warns users to not use drugs under certain conditions.
+This section warns users to not use drugs under certain conditions.
 For instance, when breastfeeding or if pregnant.

 iii.
-Ask a Doctor
+Ask a doctor

 This section warns users to consult a doctor if they have a chronic condition that may be aggravated by the medication

 iv.
-May Cause Drowsiness
+May cause drowsiness

 v.
-Keep out of reach of Children
+Keep out of reach of children

 Unintentional overdose is a major problem in the US.
 All drugs have warning labels requesting users to keep the medication away from children.

-e.
-FDA compliant layout and typography
+FDA-compliant layout and typography

-All OTC drugs have a specified format provided by the FDA.
+All over-the-counter drugs have a specified format provided by the FDA.
 Manufacturers must use this template when creating labels for drugs.
 The template provides the fonts and size information that all manufacturers must use.

 fda contract manufacturer requirements